Homological mirror symmetry for generalized Greene-Plesser mirrors: Introduction

 \subsubsection{The $Z$-manifold}

-The \emph{$Z$-manifold} is an example of a rigid Calabi--Yau threefold, i.e., one which has $h^{1,2} = 0$ and therefore admits no complex deformations.
+The $Z$-manifold is an example of a rigid Calabi--Yau threefold, i.e., one which has $h^{1,2} = 0$ and therefore admits no complex deformations.
 In particular, it cannot be mirror to another Calabi--Yau threefold: the mirror would necessarily have $h^{1,1} = 0$ and therefore could not be K\"ahler.
 It was first considered in the context of mirror symmetry in \cite{Candelas1985}; see \cite{Filippini2011} for a detailed study of its properties.
-It was explained in \cite{Candelas1993} that the generalized mirror ought to be the quotient of the cubic sevenfold by a $\Z/3$ action, and we verify this on the level of homological mirror symmetry here.
+It was explained in \cite{Candelas1993} that the generalized mirror ought to be the quotient of the cubic sevenfold by a $\Z/3$ action.
+Our final running example, from Sections \ref{Subsubsec:Z-manifold}-\ref{Subsubsec:Z-manifold_3}, verifies this on the level of homological mirror symmetry.